firepenguindisopanda/word-document-parser/README.md

 ## Running the program

-**Make sure you have the following files in the same directory as the folders with the word documents**
+**Make sure you have the following folders in the same directory as the program files**

 *The progam will look for these folder*:
 ("FENG" "FFA" "FHE" "FMS" "FSS LAW & SPORT" "FST")